denten-books/plain-text/1-chapter.md

 ## 1.3 Splitting the Sign

-I have only now began to understand the importance of Jean Baudrillard's thought for the twenty-first century.
-Reading him at the end of the century prior, I understood his writing on simulacra in relationship to ersatz
-entertainment: virtual reality, reality television, and amusement parks.
+Reading Jean Baudrillard at the end of the century prior, I understood his writing on simulacra in relationship to ersatz entertainment: virtual reality, reality television, and amusement parks.
 Reading him today, one perceives the pervasive nature of simulation.
 The machine mediates experience ubiquitously, and the Turing machine is a universal machine simulator.
 It interjects in simple everyday acts from drinking coffee in the morning (through brewing and payment systems) to going to bed (as alarm clock and night activity monitor).
 Baudrillard writes:

 > At the limit of an always increasing elimination of references and finalities, an ever-increasing loss of resemblances and designations, we find the digital